-- (D) I called my doctor yesterday. - (W) I called my docter yesterday.
-1 error - (D) It's my party and I'll cry if I want to. - (W) Its my party and I'll cry if I want to.
-1 error - (D) The Johnsons will hold their annual picnic. - (W) The Johnson's will hold their annual picnic.
-1 error - (D) I am self-employed. - (W) I am self employed.
+(D) The light was green as I approached the intersection.
+(W) The light green as I approached the intersection.
+1 error (D) The meeting is scheduled to start at 8 o'clock on Monday.
+(W) The meeting is scheduled to start at 8:00 Monday .
+1 error MISSPELLEI D WORD (D) I called my doctor yesterday.
+(W) I called my docter yesterday.
+1 error (D) It's my party and I'll cry if I want to.
+(W) Its my party and I'll cry if I want to.
+1 error EACH WRONG NAME (D) Mr. Johnson borrowed my car last week.
+(W) Mr. Jones borrowed my car last week.
+1 error TRANSPOSED WORDS (D) I since have been promoted to manager of sales.
+(W) I have since been promoted to manager of sales.
 1 error